 Your eardrum will be lifted and the graft placed underneath it, with some dissolving material placed in the middle ear to hold the graft in place while it heals.
 A pack will be placed in the ear canal, which will remain there for two weeks to protect and support the graft while the ear heals.
 This pack will be removed in clinic after two weeks.

-If you've had a general anaesthetic, you won't be able to drive for 24 hours after surgery.
-There may be some pain after the anaesthetic wears off and we'll help relieve this with painkillers.
-Before you go home we'll discuss any aftercare requirements or follow-up appointments with you.
+If you've had a general anaesthetic, you won't be able to drive for 24 hours after your surgery.
+There may be some pain after the anaesthetic wears off, but we'll give you some painkillers to relieve the discomfort.
+Before you go home, we'll discuss all aftercare requirements and follow-up appointments with you.

 You'll need a week off work after your operation and will need to keep your ear dry while it's healing.